Wild London: Spring nature in the city

 How will I be taught, and will there be any work outside the class?

-There will be no work outside of the class, however guidance to finding further information will be provided each week as well as suggestions of where in London to experience the different elements of this course.
+The main format will be an illustrated presentation, with some learning activities, discussion, questions and answers.
+There will be no work required outside of the class.
+Guidance to finding further information will be provided each week, as well as suggestions of where in London to experience the different elements discussed during this course.

 Are there any other costs?
 Is there anything I need to bring?